Jokymon/forth-vm-sim/doc/virtual_machine.rst

     | 27 `/u32` | MOV.W %acc2, `imm32`   | Move an immediate 32-bit value to register acc2                     |
     +-----------+------------------------+---------------------------------------------------------------------+

-The virtual machine support three different types of move operations.
+The virtual machine supports three different types of move operations.

 The first type of move operations supports registers and register-indexed memory locations.
 All registers and combinations of register and register-indexing are